A thank-you note to dental assistants

 Day in and day out, dental assistants make an impact on their patients and fellow dental professionals.

-With their insights in mind, we extend a “thank you” to dental assistants — for all the following reasons and more.
+So, we're here to extend a much-deserved “thank you” to dental assistants — for all the following reasons and more.

 You’re a valuable member of the dental team